 The Ginkgo is the world’s oldest living tree species dating to the Permian period, 200 million years ago.
 No one knows when ginkgos last grew wild, but for centuries, Chinese monks have grown ginkgo as a sacred tree and are credited with keeping the tree in existence.
 It was first brought to Europe around 1730, and its interesting leaves made ginkgo a cultivated favourite.
 The name comes from the Chinese yin-hing, meaning “silver apricot,” and refers to the resemblance of the orange fruits to miniature apricots.
 The leaves look like maidenhair fern leaves, giving it another name, the maidenhair tree.

-Succeeds in most soil types so long as they are well-drained though it prefers a rather dry loam in a position sheltered from strong winds.
+Succeeds in most soil types so long as they are well-drained though it prefers a slightly dry loam in a position sheltered from strong winds.
 Some of the best specimens in Britain are found growing on soils over chalk or limestone.
-Plants flower and fruit more reliably after hot summers or when grown in a warm sunny position.
+Plants flower and fruit more reliably after hot summers or when raised in a warm sunny position.
 Established plants are drought resistant, they also tolerate atmospheric pollution.
 Plants can grow in poor hard-packed soil, making the male forms good candidates for street planting.
 Trees are often used for street planting in towns, only the males are used because the fruit from female plants has a nauseous smell.
 The fruit contains butanoic acid, it has the aroma of rancid butter.

 Antioxidant, antiplatelet activating factor (anti-PAF) activity, tissue perfusion enhancing, circulatory stimulant, cognition enhancing, neuroprotective